hanggrian/ktfx/README.md

 }

 dependencies {
-    // all the main features combined
+    // all the main artifacts combined
     compile 'com.hendraanggrian.ktfx:ktfx:$version'

     // or download separately